Safeguarding Tomorrow through Ongoing Risk Mitigation Revolving Loan Fund Program Overview

 Program Intent

-FEMA’s Safeguarding Tomorrow RLF program is the first Hazard Mitigation Assistance program to provide capitalization grants to eligible entities for revolving loan funds.
-Eligible entities are defined by Section 205(m)(3) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act and include:
+FEMA’s Safeguarding Tomorrow RLF program is the first Hazard Mitigation Assistance program to give capitalization grants for revolving loan funds.
+Authorized by the Robert T. Stafford Disaster Relief and Emergency Assistance Act, the program gives grants to eligible entities to establish and manage revolving loan funds.
+Eligible entities include:

-• the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa and the Commonwealth of the Northern Mariana Islands; and
+• The District of Columbia, American Samoa, Guam, Commonwealth of the Northern Mariana Islands Puerto Rico and U.S. Virgin Islands,.

-• federally recognized Tribal Nations having received a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
+• Federally recognized Tribal Nations that have received a direct major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.

-The program’s intent is to provide an opportunity for these entities to make low-interest loans to local governments most in need of financial assistance, including low-income geographic areas and underserved communities.
-FEMA will not be selecting projects or awarding loans.
+The program allows these entities to make low-interest loans to local governments most in need of financial assistance, including low-income geographic areas and underserved communities.
+The entity will select projects and award loans with less direct federal involvement than other FEMA programs.

-A revolving loan fund is a funding mechanism that allows entities to issue loans to local governments to finance a project or activity.
-After the project or activity is completed, the loans are repaid to the revolving loan fund with applicable interest.
-Funding associated with the revolving loan fund is continuously recycled, which allows entities to issue additional low-interest loans for the life of the revolving loan fund.
-A revolving loan fund established by an eligible entity under the Safeguarding Tomorrow RLF program is also referred to as an “entity loan fund.”
+A revolving loan fund is a program that allows entities to give loans to local governments to fund a project or activity.
+After the project or activity is completed, the loan and any interest is repaid into the fund.
+The entities then issue new low-interest loans for other projects or activities to continue the cycle.
+When established by an entity under the Safeguarding Tomorrow RLF program the revolving loan fund is also referred to as an “entity loan fund.”

-Working with eligible entities, FEMA will gather best practices on topics such as entity administrative burden and capacity, achieving resilience and equity goals, and common project and activity types for loans under this program.
+FEMA will work with entities throughout the program lifecycle to gather best practices on topics such as RLF administration, performance monitoring, achieving resilience and equity goals, and common project types for loans under this program.
+These best practices will inform continuous improvement for program guidance, processes and policy.

-• Projects that increase resilience and reduce the risk of harm to natural and built infrastructure.
+• Increase resilience and reduce the risk of harm to natural and built infrastructure.

-• Projects that involve a partnership between two or more eligible entities.
+• Involve a partnership between two or more eligible entities.

-• Projects that take into account regional impacts of hazards.
+• Take into account regional impacts of hazards.

-• Projects that increase the resilience of major economic sectors or critical national infrastructure.
+• Increase the resilience of major economic sectors or critical national infrastructure.

 FEMA’s priorities for the Safeguarding Tomorrow RLF program are to:

-• Empower Entities.
-FEMA will collaborate with eligible entities to help them increase their capacity and capability, through focused engagement activities and providing increased technical assistance during the Year 1 application period.
+• Empower entities: FEMA will support entities to help them increase their hazard mitigation capacity and capability.
+FEMA will host focused engagement activities and provide technical assistance including webinars, on-demand videos and program support materials (PSM).

-• Create innovative funding solutions: Applicants can leverage loans for non-federal cost share with other FEMA Hazard Mitigation Assistance programs, helping low-income geographic areas and underserved communities access additional funding resources.
+• Create innovative funding solutions: Capitalization grant applicants can use loans for the non-federal cost share with other FEMA Hazard Mitigation Assistance programs.
+This helps provide low-income geographic areas and underserved communities greater access to funding resources.

-• Deliver equitable investments and increased access: A goal of the Safeguarding Tomorrow RLF program is that at least 40% of the overall benefits generated by the entity loan funds flow to underserved communities.
+• Deliver equitable investments and increased access: A Safeguarding Tomorrow RLF program goal is to deliver at least 40% of the overall benefits generated to underserved communities.

-• Reduce grant application complexity: The goal of launching this effort is to reduce program complexity by breaking down barriers and increasing access to mitigation funding.
+• Reduce grant application complexity: FEMA will reduce program complexity by breaking down barriers to increase access to mitigation funding.

 • Maximize administrative flexibility: Throughout the process, FEMA will identify administrative burdens and reduce them to the greatest extent possible.